Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

-The park harkens back to the olden days.
+The park hearkens back to the olden days.
 It’s a remnant of the late 19th century.
 Many historical and cultural treasures will take you back in time.
 Left virtually untouched for many years, it’s now getting a good dusting off.
 The National Park Service took ownership of the park in 2014.

 And I haven’t even mentioned the history.